vsbuffalo/rna-seq-example/raw-read-qa.md

-# Raw Read Quality Assessment
+# Raw and Processed Read Quality Assessment

 It's extremely important to do quality assessment and improvement steps before working with sequencing data.
 I highly recommend this one